banditFox/AOC-Claude-Desktop-Project/jiraStories/AOC-001-HoldInTransit-API-Enhancement.md

 ---

-As a **Solution Owner**, I would like to **enhance the backend API to include database calls to the 'holdInTransit' table** so that **the system can properly track and manage cases that are temporarily held during processing**.
+As a **court clerk**, I would like to **enhance the backend API to include database calls to the 'holdInTransit' table** so that **the system can properly track and manage cases that are temporarily held during processing**.

 # **Out of Scope**